SimpleSharp/AdsWrapper/README.md

     }

-Quick Start Step 6: Create the ads the wrapper the data objects and define the names of the structure variables in the PLC
+Quick Start Step 6 - Create the ads the wrapper the data objects and define the names of the structure variables in the PLC:

     private readonly DataToClient dataToPlc = new();